 - Rapidly detecting, controlling and extinguishing fires that do occur; and

-Recent Fire Protection Activities for Operating Reactors
+Significant Fire Protection Issues for Operating Reactors

 Fire Protection for New Reactors

 The NRC is applying fire protection lessons from currently licensed reactors to ensure fire safety at new reactors.
-The “Fire Protection for New Reactors” section in Regulatory Guide 1.189 includes enhanced fire protection criteria for new reactor designs to achieve safe shutdown by assuming that a fire in any one area will disable all the equipment there.
-This exceeds the deterministic standard for the current fleet of nuclear power plants.
+The "Fire Protection for New Reactors" section in Regulatory Guide 1.189 includes enhanced fire protection criteria for new reactor designs to achieve safe shutdown by assuming that a fire in any one area will disable all the equipment there.
+This exceeds the Appendix R standard for the current fleet of nuclear power plants.

 Involved Industry Organizations

 National Fire Protection Association